nravikumar/pyCISTIB/README.md

 # pyCISTIB
-Collectional of tools for medical image analysis
+Collection of tools for medical image analysis